Drew Cam: Production

 Since ABC did not own the online rights to The Drew Carey Show, the company had to negotiate with Warner Bros., where the show was produced.
-Helford, executive producer Debra Oppenheimer and ABC.com representatives met with Jim Banister and John Kaufman from Warner Bros. to discuss the event in June that year.
+Helford, executive producer Deborah Oppenheimer and ABC.com representatives met with Jim Banister and John Kaufman from Warner Bros. to discuss the event in June that year.
 Banister and Kaufman thought The Drew Carey Show webcast would be "a great promotional opportunity."
-John Geirland from Network World reported that companies spent more than six weeks debating who would host the webcast, how the web traffic would be shared and the details of promotion and advertising the event.
+John Geirland of Network World reported that companies spent more than six weeks debating who would host the webcast, how the web traffic would be shared and the details of promotion and advertising the event.
 The production companies set up Winloud.com to host the webcast, while their respective websites linked to it.
 The websites also hosted interactive features, exclusive features, cast biographies, photo galleries and video clips.

 Media company RealNetworks entered into negotiations to distribute the webcast, but talks collapsed and ABC and Warner Bros. decided to go with Microsoft instead.
 Since "Drew Cam" was going to be broadcast in three time zones, bringing in potentially thousands of online viewers, other partners were brought on board to help out.
 These included: Akamai Technologies, Don Mischer Technologies, E-Media, Enron Communications, Globix, Ibeam, InterVu, SandPiper-Digital Island and Sonic Foundry Media Services.
 Geirland observed that it took "an unprecedented degree of collaboration among the various network providers" to create the episode.
 Helford predicted the event would be the biggest "in the history of the internet", even outperforming the Victoria's Secret Fashion Show webcast that aired earlier in the year.
 Despite a small pre-air mistake, the episode and the webcast aired without any problems.